6th Heavy Anti-Aircraft Regiment, Royal Artillery: Java

 By mid-February, Java was the only part of the Dutch East Indies holding out.
-77th (Welsh) HAA Rgt had been defending the naval base of Sourabaya against air attack for several weeks.
+77th (Welsh) HAA Rgt had been defending the naval base of Surabaya against air attack for several weeks.
 Brigadier H.D.W, Sitwell of 16 AA Bde was promoted to command all British troops on the island, of which his brigade represented the majority.
 It was not in good shape, the units having arrived piecemeal, some without their equipment: 12 and 15 Btys of 6 HAA Rgt from Sumatra had no guns and were employed as infantry to defend the airfields, with the men of 78/35 LAA Bty and two Troops of 89/35 LAA Bty also under command with some Bofors guns.
 Japanese landings on Java began on 1 March with the airfields as their primary target.
 The survivors of 12 HAA Bty, with some RAF defence troops and Bofors gunners, and some light Dutch armoured vehicles, defended Kalidjati airfield, while 15 HAA Bty were deployed to Tjililitan and other airfields.
 The defence forces at Kalidjati set up roadblocks and mobile patrols, but were caught be surprise when a Japanese motorised column arrived and destroyed many of the aircraft.
 Nevertheless, they put up a vigorous defence before the airfield was overrun.
 The survivors of 12 HAA Bty joined 15 HAA Bty, which had been under air but not ground attack.
 Major-General Sitwell relieved the regiment's CO, Lt-Col Baillie, of his command and sent him back to Ceylon.
 'Blackforce', a mixed force of Australians and British commanded by Brig Arthur Blackburn, VC, kept up an active defence for several days, but the Dutch commander ordered his units to cease fire on 8 March, and the remnants of 16 AA Bde including 6th HAA Rgt surrendered on 12 March.